We may earn affiliate commissions for the recommended products. Learn more.

 Final thoughts

-Overall, it’s best to avoid free VPNs as they tend to profit from malicious practices.
+Overall, I don’t recommend using free VPNs, as they tend to profit from malicious practices.
 If you decide to get a free VPN, you should do it with caution.
-Some free VPNs contain dangerous malware while others lack vital security features.
+Some free VPNs contain dangerous malware, while others lack vital security features.

-There are a lot of premium VPNs you can use for free – either with a free trial or a money-back guarantee.
-The best free trial Linux VPN for you depends on your needs.
+There are a lot of premium VPNs you can use for free – either with a free plan, free trial, or money-back guarantee.
+The best free-trial Linux VPN for you depends on your needs.

 FAQ